Mane76/LoRa_APRS_Tracker_2nd_gen/README.md

 - Protocol : TNC2 or Kiss
 - Type : BLuetooth SPP
 - Module : Select our tracker name
+- Change Callsign and SSID in Aprsdroid to match callsign and SSID in tracker display
 - Tadam !

 ## ShareGps (NMEA)